btskinner/neh/index.md

 Massachusetts residents only in the latter's eight lowest funded years, 1968-1975.

+See below for links to figures of NEH funding changes over time for each state.

 ## Conclusion

 Over the course of the NEH's existence, a large amount of money has been